KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/form.md

 </example>

 ## Output from inputs
-- Screenreader support varies output can be used for a dynamic content that changes based on user inputs (example: a calculator).
+- Screenreader support varies
+- Output can be used for a dynamic content that changes based on user inputs (example: a calculator).
-- Alternatively, using a custom element with role=”status” will achieve more predictable results
+- Alternatively, using a custom element with `role=”status”` will achieve more predictable results.

 ```html
 <form oninput="result.value=parseInt(rent.value)+parseInt(utilities.value)">